When should majors sign up for an advising appointment?

 When can I register for classes?

-You will be cleared for registration after you have come to an advising appointment.
-OASIS, however, may not actually allow you to register until some time after you are cleared.
-The more credit hours you have, the earlier OASIS will allow you to register.
-For more information about registration dates, please visit the Registrar's Website.
+You will be cleared for registration after you have attended an advising appointment.
+Athena, however, may not actually allow you to register until the appointed time on your registration ticked emailed to you from the Registrar’s Office.
+The more credit hours you have earned, the earlier Athena will allow you to register.
+Always check your Student Records to see if you have any holds before registration begins or it will prevent you from registration.
+For more information about the registration dates, please visit the Registrar’s Website. https://reg.uga.edu/enrollment-and-registration/registration/.

 How do I get POD?